handmadecode/quill/README.md

 The CPD plugin adds a verification task for copy-paste detection using the CPD tool that is part of the [PMD](https://pmd.github.io/latest) distribution.

+The plugin works with CPD version 6.1 or later.

 ### Usage

     apply plugin: 'org.myire.quill.cpd'